One thing led to another

 Björn Zweigberg, Technical Account Manager, JCO Digital

 “We ended up ordering the website from JCO, who previously successfully executed the Kopiraittila learning environment.
-Both the image of Lukuklaani and the website itself, have received a lot of praise for being stylish but yet user oriented.
+Both the image of Lukuklaani and the website itself, have received a lot of praise for being stylish yet user oriented.

 As a customer you can really feel that the people at JCO are enthusiastic about their work, and that they take it seriously.
 Their project management is very professional.
 They also get some extra points for friendly communication skills and fast response to the client’s needs.”